 The EU member states have committed to relocating Syrian refugees from Turkey to the EU area.
 This concerns Syrian refugees currently staying in Turkey whom the UNHCR proposes for relocation.
 In relocation arrangements, for each Syrian returned from Greece the EU accepts one Syrian refugee from Turkey.

 In addition to Finland, Germany and the Netherlands were the first EU countries to accept Syrian refugees from Turkey.
-In 2016, Finland promised to take a total of 600 Syrian quota refugees from Turkey, and also possibly from Lebanon, Jordan and North Africa.
+In 2018, Finland committed to take a total of 750 Syrian quota refugees from Turkey, and Congolese refugees from Zambia.

 In internal transfers, priority for asylum seekers in a vulnerable position